jerryOkafor/TimeLineView/README.md

 # TimeLineView
-Android Timeline View Library demostratgin the the power of ConstraintnLayout and RecyclerView.
+Android Timeline View Library demonstrate the the power of ConstraintnLayout and RecyclerView.